+Crombie is committed to creating and maintaining a diverse, inclusive and collaborative culture that is free of barriers and drives competitive advantage and business sustainability for the future.
+Crombie strives to create an inclusive environment where individuals from a wide variety of backgrounds are recognized, respected, and valued and individual differences and creativity of thought are viewed as strengths.
+The individual differences, life experiences, knowledge, capabilities, and talents our employees bring to their work enhance our culture, brand, and reputation; improve organizational performance and effectiveness; drive growth; and enhance employee engagement.
 The Company is committed to excellence through adding the best possible talent to its executive team.
 The Board and the President & CEO believe that stronger participation by women and diverse groups on our executive team is an important objective and ensure that women are short listed for each executive search.
 The Company is proactively ensuring our succession pipelines are diverse, identifying women and diverse leaders for leadership training programs and development opportunities, and identifying and removing processes and obstacles which may otherwise limit their ability to be successful in senior executive roles.
-See Section 11 for Crombie's goals.
+See Section 11 for more information on Crombie's goals, priorities, and metrics.